Do you believe that God has called you to be a prophetic intercessor?

 - You do not always need to have specific knowledge about what you are praying for.
 Sometimes you pray in the realm of ‘mystery’.
 (1 Cor 14:2) It is enough for you to know that the Spirit has called you to prayer.

 - When you have a prayer assignment, it may feel as though you are personally involved and invested in the situation.
 You may have a sense of identification in the Spirit with those you are praying for.
-You may feel what they are feeling, or sense God’s heart towards them, such as compassion, grief or mercy.
+You may feel what they are feeling, or sense God’s heart towards them, such as compassion, grief, or mercy.

 - You know the ‘secret place’ of prayer.
 Your prayer life is often hidden, and sometimes not understood or appreciated by people.
 However, your reward is found in the Presence of God.

-(As with all prophetic gifts and ministries, the ministry of prophetic intercession flourishes in local church community and benefits from oversight.
+(As with all prophetic gifts and ministries, the ministry of prophetic intercession flourishes in the local church community and benefits from oversight.
 It is a temptation for those with a prophetic prayer ministry to isolate themselves, especially if they feel misunderstood.)

 - You experience a deep sense of satisfaction in prayer—especially in being at the right place, at the right time for your God-given assignment to pray on behalf of a person, group, region or situation.

-- You may be sent by God to be in certain places at particular times to intercede on behalf of a situation, person or region, especially if you are a prophet-intercessor operating in a ‘prophetic office’ ministry.
+- You may be sent by God to be in certain places at particular times to intercede on behalf of a situation, person, or region, especially if you are a prophet-intercessor operating in a ‘prophetic office’ ministry.

 - Your journey has been lonely at times.
 Even those around you who love prayer do not always understand the dynamics of prophetic intercessory prayer.
 You may have experienced some unusual manifestations of the Holy Spirit whilst praying (Rom 8:26-27), that others do not understand.
 (Note: It is very important that we focus on the fruit of the prayer, and the message of the prayer, rather than manifestations, when communicating to others).

 - One of your challenges has been to learn to fully release the burden of the Spirit in prayer—not to hold onto it.
-You have also had to learn not to personalise or hold onto the emotion that identification (point 11) can sometimes bring with it.
+You have also had to learn not to personalize or hold onto the emotion that identification (point 11) can sometimes bring with it.

 - You prefer prayer meetings that have some room for listening to and being led by the Holy Spirit in prayer.